 If you’re looking for Chesapeake Bay blue crabs in Washington, D.C., the Municipal Fish Market, formerly known as the Maine Avenue Fish Market, is where it’s at.

-Drive down to the Maine Avenue Fish Market, in southwest D.C., early on a Saturday evening, and you may immediately regret it.
-Cars are everywhere, vying for parking and backed up in slow-moving lines; a parade of people move toward the open-air seafood counters, where more long lines await; wholesale trucks pull into the middle of the space to unload or pick up crabs at what seem like inopportune times.
-It’s crowded and chaotic, it smells like fish, you will wait on long lines, and if you happen to have a one-year-old like we do, well, he won’t be happy about it.
-But as all the locals who drive out of their way to stop here know, the haul you get will be dirt-cheap and super fresh—just the way most of us like our seafood.
+Drive down to the Municipal Fish Market at the Wharf (known as the Maine Avenue Fish Market at the time of writing), in southwest D.C., early on a Saturday evening, and you may immediately regret it.
+Cars are everywhere, vying for parking and backed up in slow-moving lines.
+A parade of people move toward the open-air seafood counters, where more long lines await.
+Wholesale trucks pull into the middle of the space to unload or pick up crabs at what seem like inopportune times.
+It’s crowded and chaotic, it smells like fish, you will wait on long lines, and if you happen to have a 1-year-old like we did during our visit, well, he won’t be happy about it.
+But as all the locals who drive out of their way to stop here know, the haul you get will be dirt-cheap and super fresh—just the way we like our seafood.

 Newcomers are easily confounded by the system in place.
 Several long seafood counters display their wares in a large semicircle; a few—including Captain White, where we went—sell fresh seafood and offer separate “cook lines” if you’d like it prepared on the spot (yes, that’s two lines to wait on).
 We couldn’t leave Washington, D.C., without eating Chesapeake Bay blue crabs, so that’s what we looked for.
 It was a popular item this time of year, and the method here goes like this: You purchase your live crabs from the main counter, and then take your paper bag/box/bushel over to the cook line, where it’ll be steamed with Old Bay and repackaged back up for you (at no extra cost; tips are appreciated).